pkuipers1/Prime-Colonists/README.md

 # Prime Colonists
-A game about space exploration, targeted to children.
+A game about space exploration.
 This is a playable build.